- Discover the historic capital Palma de Mallorca on a walking tour

-You'll arrive on Mallorca, the largest of Spain's Balearic Islands.
+Welcome to Spain!
+You'll arrive in Mallorca, the largest of Spain's Balearic Islands.
 Mallorca is one of Europe's most popular island destinations because here you have it all: beautiful Mediterannean coast and beaches, coves hugging turquoise waters, ancient villages, mountains perfect for hiking, and great nightlife and shopping in the capital city of Palma de Mallorca.

 Day 2: Guided Tour of Palma de Mallorca

 In the morning, you'll meet a local guide for a four-hour historical tour of Palma.
 Like much of southern Spain, the Balearic Islands have been occupied by various empires and cultures over the years.
 Although Mallorca has officially been a part of Spain since the 13th century, you can still see many remnants of this history in Palma's historic landmarks.
 One you'll visit is the Cathedral of Santa Maria of Palma, or simply the Palma Cathedral.
 This expansive Roman Catholic church was built by the Catalan Crown of Aragón in the 13th century over the site of a former Mosque that had been erected during Moorish rule.

 Just opposite the cathedral is another stop on the tour: the Royal Palace of La Almudaina.
 Its position overlooking the Bay of Palma made it strategically important, which is why the Moors built a fortress there in the 10th century.
 A tour of the palace involves visiting the three grand staterooms, the royal staircase, and the royal apartments.
 You'll also visit the Capilla de Santa Ana, a Romanesque chapel that was commissioned by King James II.
 Today the palace is the official island residence of the King and Queen of Spain.